 Put together by architects Cruickshank and Seaward and completed in 1928, the Grade-II listed The Ritz initially served as a dance hall in its early incarnation, before becoming one of Manchester’s most renowned music venues.

-The club also hosted a popular Dancing In The Dark night throughout the 1950s and 60s, hosted by a man named Phillip Moss who was the band master for 17 years and widely known as ‘The King of The Ritz’.
+The club also held a popular Dancing In The Dark night throughout the 1950s and 60s, hosted by a man named Phillip Moss who was the band master for 17 years and widely known as ‘The King of The Ritz’.

-In 2011 it received a welcome £2 million refurbishment, though thankfully maintaining its legendary old curved, bouncy dancefloor.
+In 2011 it received a welcome £2 million refurbishment, though thankfully maintaining its legendary curved, bouncy dancefloor.